List of foreign electoral interventions: 1970 election (by United States and Soviet Union)

 According to information released as part of the findings of the Church Committee, the U.S. Central Intelligence Agency supported the kidnapping of the Chilean Army Commander-in-Chief General René Schneider in an attempt to prevent the congressional confirmation of Salvador Allende.
 The attempt failed and Schneider was shot in the process.
 He died three days later from his wounds.
 Thereafter, the U.S. continued a vigorous overt and covert campaign to undermine Allende's Presidency, which may have created the conditions for Allende's overthrow in a violent coup, although the U.S. was not directly implicated in the coup.
 American official Henry Kissinger was quoted by Newsweek in 1974 saying this about Chile: "I don't see why we have to let a country go communist due to the irresponsibility of its own people".

 According to details from the Mitrokhin Archive, the Soviet Union covertly supported Salvador Allende.

+2025 election (by United States)

+In the wake of the December 14, 2025 presidential runoff in Chile, U.S. President Donald J. Trump publicly claimed credit for part of ultra-conservative candidate José Antonio Kast electoral victory, asserting that Kast’s win was influenced by his own support.
+Trump said that Kast “was the person I supported” and that he learned Kast “ended up winning fairly easily,” implying that his backing contributed to the outcome — remarks made during a press conference and widely reported in Chilean media.
+These public statements went beyond standard diplomatic congratulations by framing the U.S. president as having played a role in shaping the election result.

 Colombia

 2022 election (by Venezuela)

 During Colombia's 2022 presidential election, concerns were raised about potential interference from Venezuela, Russia, and Cuba.
-U.S. Ambassador to Colombia, Philip Goldberg, warned that these countries could attempt to influence the election through disinformation campaigns and online propaganda.
-However, no concrete evidence of direct foreign interference was presented.
+U.S. ambassador to Colombia, Philip Goldberg, warned that these countries could attempt to influence the election through disinformation campaigns and online propaganda.
 Additionally, reports emerged of electoral disruptions along the Colombia-Venezuela border.
 Complaints were made regarding barriers set up by Venezuelan authorities near the Simón Bolívar International Bridge, which allegedly restricted access for Colombian voters living in Venezuela.
 Venezuelan officials defended these measures as efforts to maintain order, but critics viewed them as a potential form of interference.